mikari1424-lgtm/NagatoDownloader/README.md

 # NagatoDownloader

 > **A Pixiv Artwork Downloader**
+>
 > *Fetch the art.
 Keep the metadata.*

 A client-server Pixiv bulk-download client built on Python + WebSocket + vanilla WebUI.
 Maximum output, minimum footprint.

 [简体中文 →](README_CN.md)

+AI Disclaimer: This program was created with the assistance of Deepseek V4.1-Flash.

 ---